bonomani/Pfsense-Anycast-Check-Gateway/README.md

 1. Install both files (with the filer package)
    - Instruction in the files
-2. To do manually edit
+2. To do manually
-/conf/config.xml
+   - Edit (vi) /conf/config.xml
-and add the followin in the service section
+   - To add the following, in the service section
 ```
 		<service>
 			<name>Anycast ctrld</name>